marcodparenti/100-days-of-code/log.md

 **Today's Progress**: Completed Applied Visual Design course

 **Thoughts:** Lots of info but simple; not really coding but just learning using tutorials.

+### Day 4: April 6th, 2021

+**Today's Progress**: Completed Applied Accessibility course

+**Thoughts:** It starts to be a little bit boring...
+I probably need some more complex project to deal with